 Men & Masculinities Programming

-The Center provides information, resources, and involvement opportunities for male-identified individuals who are interested in learning more about why gender matters.
-The ETC offers programs that explore a ranges of issues affecting positive expressions of masculinity and how these contribute to the retention, graduation and success of male-identified members of our campus community.
+The Center provides information, resources, and involvement opportunities for male-identified individuals who are interested in learning more about the meaning of gender in their lives and beyond.
+The ETC offers programs that explore a rangesof issues affecting positive expressions of masculinity and how these contribute to the retention, graduation and success of male-identified members of our campus community.

 Events & Programs